borgbackup/borg/docs/installation.rst

 - Filenames may contain any valid ascii character and be of any length. |project_name|
   stores data only 3 directory levels deep and uses short directory and filenames.
-- |project_name| requires only read/write permissions within the repository filesystem.
+- |project_name| requires read and write permissions on the repository filesystem.
 - Source files are split up into pieces called "chunks".
 During the chunking process, small files will typically yield one chunk while larger files will be broken up into chunks of ~2MiB in size.